Goldua2cope/devops24/examinations/05/README.md

 Note also that `curl` needs the `--insecure` option to establish a connection to a HTTPS server with a self signed certificate.

+    - To check if service is available: "sudo systemctl list-unit-files --type=service --state=enabled | grep nginx" OR "sudo systemctl list-units --type=service --all | grep nginx"

 # QUESTION C

 What is the disadvantage of having a task that _always_ makes sure a service is restarted, even if there is no configuration change?
+    - Unneccessary downtime
+    - Longer runtime especially if done on several servers

 # BONUS QUESTION

 There are at least two _other_ modules, in addition to the `ansible.builtin.service` module that can restart a `systemd` service with Ansible.
 Which modules are they?
+    - ansible.builtin.systemd_service module & ansible.builtin.sysvinit module
+    - the difference between these two and the service module is that the later acts as proxy to underlying service nabager module